-The Receiver's Complaint (Doc.
-1) asserted three claims against the Defaulted Defendants: Count I - Florida Uniform Fraudulent Transfer Act ("FUFTA"); in the alternative to Count I, Count II - Unjust Enrichment; and Count III - Aiding & Abetting Breaches of Fiduciary Duty.
-The Receiver asserted these claims on behalf of Oasis International Group, Ltd., Oasis Management, LLC, and Satellite Holdings Company (collectively, the "Receivership Entities") to recover money transferred to the Defaulted Defendants through or on behalf of the Receivership Entities in furtherance of a Ponzi scheme.
+The Receiver's Complaint asserted two claims against the Defendant: Count I - Florida Uniform Fraudulent Transfer Act ("FUFTA") and in the alternative, Count II - Unjust Enrichment.
+The Receiver asserted these claims on behalf of Oasis International Group, Ltd., Oasis Management, LLC, and Satellite Holdings Company (collectively, the "Receivership Entities") to recover money transferred to the Defendant through or on behalf of the Receivership Entities in furtherance of a Ponzi scheme.
+As explained in the Complaint and throughout this Motion, the Defendant was a "winner" in that she profited from that scheme; therefore, the Defendant's receipt of that money violated FUFTA Sections 726.105(1)(a), 726.105(1)(b) and 726.106(1), and equitable principals of unjust enrichment.
+Thus, the Receiver is entitled to a default judgment against the Defendant for claims under FUFTA and for unjust enrichment in Counts I and II, respectively, to recover the false profits.
+See Compl. ¶¶ 7, 134-149.

-As explained in the Complaint and throughout this Motion, the Defaulted Defendants profited from the scheme by helping to onboard investors to Oasis.
-Clark was a former securities industry professional for four decades who was exposed to that industry's laws, rules, and standards.
-Prior to Oasis, Clark had worked with Oasis founder and director Michael DaCorta, helping DaCorta raise funds for another failed scheme.
-By assisting DaCorta with Oasis, Clark and CAM also assisted and abetted DaCorta's criminal acts (discussed further below) and DaCorta's breaches of his fiduciary duties to the Receivership Entities.
-Therefore, the Defaulted Defendants' receipt of the transfers from the Receivership Entities violated FUFTA §§ 726.105(1)(a), 726.105(1)(b), and 726.106(1), equitable principles of unjust enrichment; and aided and abetted the Oasis directors' breaches of their fiduciary duties.
-Thus, the Receiver is entitled to default judgments against the Defaulted Defendants for claims under FUFTA, unjust enrichment, and aiding and abetting breaches of fiduciary duty, in Counts I, II, and III respectively, to recover the transfers.
-See Compl.
-Doc.
-1 ¶¶ 43-69.